RHIT-CSSE/csse332/syllabus.md

 including interrupts and exceptions, the relationship between high-level languages and assembly code, and processor resources such as registers.

+## Learning Objectives

+After completing this class, you should be able to:

+1. Explain the objectives and functions of modern operating systems.
+2. Analyze the trade-offs inherent in operating system design.
+3. Explain the hardware support necessary to implement protection mechanisms in operating systems.
+4. Analyze the performance of preemptive and non-preemptive scheduling algorithms.
+5. Explain how processes are created, managed, and terminated by operating systems.
+6. Explain parallelism and the need for synchronization and demonstrate the proper use of common synchronization techniques.
+7. Explain memory hierarchy, including virtual memory, caching, paging and segmentation.
+8. Analyze memory performance and cost-performance trade-offs.
+9. Explain the different approaches to file organization and their strengths and weaknesses.
+10. Design, implement, test, and debug software using a high-level language that uses explicit pointers, as well as explicit static and dynamic memory allocation.
+11. Implement operating system features that satisfy a requirements specification, using an appropriate programming language that fits the description given in outcome 10.

 ## Textbook

 ### Recommended textbook